Anything you need to know to participate in this project, you should hopefully be able to find here!

 1. Finding white-throated sparrows

-To find white-throated sparrows you first need to know if exist in your area.
+To find white-throated sparrows you first need to know if they exist in your area.

-Range maps are a great way to see if sparrows frequency your area.
-But even better are eBird maps.
+The range maps included in field guides are a handy way to see if sparrows frequency your area; however they only present information at a very coarse scale.
+The tools available on eBird are really useful for finding out when and where you are likely to encounter white-throats in your area.
+Records of individual observations are presented in the form of interactive maps.
 These are created by compiling observations made by birders in your area.
 This way you can see in a very detailed map where white-throated sparrows can be found.
 The only draw back is that if you live in a remote area, the eBird map of your neighbourhood may not have any submissions, not because there are no birds, but because no one has participated.

 If white-throated sparrows are found in your area, the next thing you need to know is when they are usually seen.
 That is, do they breed in your area?
 Overwinter?
 Or only migrate through?
 Once again, your eBird maps are very helpful, as you can filter by summer or winter.
 You can also check out our coarse migration maps.